The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 The allocate orders to a specific fulfillment location rule set allocates ship to home STH orders to a DC fulfillment location.
 Same day delivery SDD orders are fulfilled based on geographical location and can be shipped from retail stores or the DC fulfillment location.

-1. Using the Allocate to fulfillment locations [ STH ] rule, set the Exclude-Items dropdown to Yes.
+1. Using the Allocate to fulfillment locations [ STH ] rule, set the Item exclusions field to Yes.

-• Enabling Exclude-items creates a new condition with the Attribute type default set to Item.
+• Enabling Item exclusions creates a new Item Exclusion condition above your action with the Entity default set to Item.

 • This condition now checks to see if any item is less than or equal to 5$.
-If an item meets this condition, it is excluded from the action with Exclude-Items value set to Yes.
-In other words, if Exclude-Items is Yes, fabric looks at the next action in a rule that has been specified.
+If an item meets this condition, it’s excluded from that action.
+In other words, if Item exclusions is Yes, fabric looks at the next action in a rule that has been specified.

-At this point, if you do not configure a default “catch-all” condition or add an additional action, the items that fall under the exclude condition are never added to an order.
-This means those items are canceled and depending on if you have Allow-Partial-Fill enabled or not, the shipment is cancelled.
+At this point, if you don’t configure a default condition or add an additional action, the items that fall under the exclude condition are never added to an order.
+This means those items are canceled and depending on if you have Allows Partial Fulfillment enabled or not, the shipment is cancelled.

 There are two options for making sure small items are shipped.